Even in this era of technology-driven transformation, a new service that disrupts long-held operating practices is still viewed with skepticism.

 Things are like this because even the most prolific investment entity makes only a handful of deals every year.
 That means starting from scratch each time—going through all listed properties in the target region, submerging researchers in massive volumes of raw data to develop intelligence on each neighborhood’s prospects, seeking out properties that may not even be listed, and so on.

 Now consider again what we do at Offerd.
-With the Third Party Acquisitions model, the information and expertise are already at hand.
+With the Acquisitions-as-a-Service model, the information and expertise are already at hand.
 The wheel has been invented, and it’s right there.